za/tango_with_django_book/chapters/bootstrap.rst

 Structuring the Base Template .............................
 If you take a close look at the fluid html source, you'll notice it has a lot of structure in it created by a series of ``<div>`` tags.
-Essentially the is broken into three parts - the top navigation bar, the main pane (houses the side bar and the main content pane), and a footer.
+Essentially the page is broken into three parts - the top navigation bar, the main pane (houses the side bar and the main content pane), and a footer.

 In the body of base put in the navigation bar code, just like in the example below.